<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Even though your contributions do not begin until you attain Partnership, you must elect to participate (or not participate) in the Keogh Plan within 180 days from your date of hire.
 Any service time attained as a Per Diem applies towards this enrollment period.

 Electing to participate in the Keogh Plan is an irrevocable commitment to make an annual contribution of the amount required for the selected level of participation.
-You will receive only one opportunity to make an election to participate – if you elect to not participate by your 180th day of employment, you will not be able to commence participation at a later date.
+You will receive only one opportunity to make an election to participate.
+If you elect to not participate by your 180th day of employment, you will not be able to commence participation at a later date.

-If you elect to participate in the Keogh plan, you may select from four contribution levels: 100%, 70%, 50% or 25%.
+If you elect to participate in the Keogh Plan, you may select from four contribution levels: 100%, 70%, 50%, or 25%.
 Changes in the contribution level or participation status are not permitted once an election has been made.
 At the end of each year, an actuarial firm determines the next year’s contribution limit.
 A physician’s participation level dictates the percentage of the annual contribution limit that the physician will contribute.

 The IRS sets an annual limit for combined contributions to a defined contribution plan.
-In other words,
+In other words, there is a limit on your combined TSR-401k and Keogh contributions.

 Early Separation Program (ESP)